brimdata/brimcap/docs/Custom-Brimcap-Config.md

 ## Base Zeek/Suricata Installation

-The goal in our first example customization will be to run Brim with the latest GA binary releases of [Zeek](https://github.com/zeek/zeek/wiki/Binary-Packages) and [Suricata](https://suricata.readthedocs.io/en/latest/install.html#install-binary-packages), as these are newer than the versions that currently ship with Brimcap.
+The goal in our first example customization will be to run Zui with the latest GA binary releases of [Zeek](https://github.com/zeek/zeek/wiki/Binary-Packages) and [Suricata](https://suricata.readthedocs.io/en/latest/install.html#install-binary-packages), as these are newer than the versions that currently ship with Brimcap.
 We'll